Lawyers: Autopsy suggests inmate suffered during execution

 “It is a virtual medical certainty, that most, if not all, prisoners will experience excruciating suffering, including sensations of drowning and suffocation” from pentobarbital, she added.

 The autopsy wasn’t official.
-It was performed by a Western Michigan University pathologists, Dr. Joyce L. deJong, at the behest of Purkey relatives.
+It was performed by a Western Michigan University pathologist, Dr. Joyce L. deJong, at the behest of Purkey relatives.

 Autopsies weren’t performed of the others executed last month, Nelson’s lawyers said.